-Wellfleet Bay & Chatham Camp | Registration Information
+Wellfleet Bay Nature Day Camp | Registration Information

-- Register online beginning in early January
+- Register online beginning March 1, 2021

 - By phone: 508-349-2615

 Mailed registrations will be stamped with the date of receipt and processed on a first-come, first-served basis.

 Registration must include payment for 50% of the total camp fees.
 The balance of your camp tuition is due by May 15, unless a payment plan has been established.
 If registering after May 15, payment in full is required.
 If this deadline is missed, we cannot guarantee your spot.

-Campers who reside on Cape Cod year-round receive a $40 discount on half-day programs and a $60 discount on full-day programs.
-Proof of the camper’s enrollment in a Cape Cod school district in the form of a report card, progress report, or letter from the school must be sent to our camp registrar.
-To qualify for this discount you must be a current Mass Audubon member at the Family level or above and be the parent, grandparent, or legal guardian of the enrolled camper.
+Campers who reside on Cape Cod year-round receive a special discounted rate on weekly sessions.
+Proof of the camper’s enrollment in a Cape Cod school district in the form of a report card, progress report, or letter from the school must accompany registration in order for the camper to receive the discount.

 Financial assistance is available based on demonstrated economic need and available funds, and is generally limited to one session per child; however, all applications are considered.
 Applications are due by May 1.
 Please call the Camp Director to request an application or download an application from our website.